mathieu-benoit/mathieu-benoit.github.io/app/content/posts/2023/01/cosign-with-gke.md

 > Nearly every site runs HTTPS and is, by definition, more secure.
 This is the model that Sigstore wants to follow.

-When I came back from KubeCon NA 2022, I added at the top of my TODO list to play and learn more about [Sigstore and cosign on Kubernetes clusters](https://docs.sigstore.dev/cosign/overview/#kubernetes-integrations).
+When I came back from KubeCon NA 2022, I added at the top of my TODO list to play and learn more about [Sigstore's `cosign` in Kubernetes clusters](https://docs.sigstore.dev/cosign/overview/#kubernetes-integrations).
 So here I am, like usual, sharing my step by step guide about how to accomplish this while sharing my thoughts and learnings.
 Hope you'll like it and will learn something!

 This blog article consists on two main sections:
 - [Sign a container image with Cloud KMS and Sigstore's `cosign`](#sign-a-container-image-with-cloud-kms-and-cosign)
 - [Enforce that only signed container images are allowed in a GKE cluster with Sigstore's `policy-controller`](#enforce-that-only-signed-container-images-are-allowed-in-a-gke-cluster-with-sigstores-policy-controller)

+_Note: while testing this feature, it was also the opportunity for me to open my first PRs in the `sigstore/docs` and `sigstore/policy-controller` repos to fix some frictions I faced: https://github.com/sigstore/docs/pull/63 and https://github.com/sigstore/policy-controller/pull/520._

 Define the common bash variables used throughout this blog article:
 ```bash